addie43110/scripts/README.md

 filename | description
 --- | ---
-rename.py | changes directory structure and renames folders as needed test-student | tests student's sql output against a solution.txt output cat-ans | prints out the solution.txt, the student's solution output, and the student's SQL code
+cat-ans | prints out the solution.txt, the student's solution output, and the student's SQL code group_together | amalgamates output files into one file and sorts students by name line_by_line | outputs students' grades one student at a time so it's easier to transfer to Connex! rename.py | changes directory structure and renames folders as needed test-student | tests student's sql output against a solution.txt output